ibm-cloud-docs/vmwaresolutions/services/standalone_considerations.md

 ### Deployment process for on-premises HCX on IBM Cloud instances

 You must complete the following tasks for a successful installation of the on-premises HCX on {{site.data.keyword.cloud_notm}} instance:
-1. In the {{site.data.keyword.vmwaresolutions_short}} console, complete the following steps:
+1. In the {{site.data.keyword.vmwaresolutions_short}} console, order the on-premises HCX on {{site.data.keyword.cloud_notm}} instance.
+For more information, see [Ordering on-premises VMware HCX on IBM Cloud instances](standalone_orderingserviceinstances.html).
-    1. Click **Deployed Instances** from the left navigation pane.
-    2. Click the vCenter Server with Hybridity Bundle instance with the HCX on {{site.data.keyword.cloud_notm}} service installed.
-This is the cloud side that you want to connect to from your on-premises vSphere environment.
-    3. On the **Services** tab, click **Installed Services**.
-    4. Click the **HCX on {{site.data.keyword.cloud_notm}}** card.
-    5. Click **View HCX Cloud Console**, and then log in to the console by using the vCenter Server credentials to view the details of the cloud-side HCX on {{site.data.keyword.cloud_notm}} service.
 2. In the **HCX Cloud Console**, complete the following steps:
     1. Click the **Administration** tab.
     2. On the **System Updates** tab, click **REQUEST DOWNLOAD LINK**.